Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 The CIRRENT™ Cloud ID workflow we describe above demonstrates the ease of securely connecting a product to the Product Cloud.
 Because the CIRRENT™ Cloud is preloaded with the device certificate of all AIROC™ CCM modules you no longer need to manage device certificates on the production line.
 Instead, device certificates are managed in CIRRENT™ Cloud ID.

+.. note:: If you are unable to complete the process of connected your AWS account to Cloud ID using the steps described below you connect your device directly to your AWS instance using the AWS flow, described in the last section of this guide.

 Get connected to AWS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^